Reggae Owes Me Money: Background

-Production and composition
+Production and recording

 Among the earliest records Shut Up & Dance produced for the Ragga Twins, "Ragga Trip" adapts lyrics Rockers had recorded for the reggae song "Hard Drugs," and criticised the excessive drug use at acid house parties.
 Subsequent singles were more hardcore in style and included "Spliffhead", "Hooligan 69", "Illegal Gunshot" and "Wipe the Needle."
+The duo's singles were enthusiastically received on the rave scene.
+According to music critic Sherman, the team-up between the Ragga Twins and Shut Up & Dance produced a distinctive London dance sound, rooted in ragga but faster and more frenetic, with bleep patterns, rough basslines and "creative" samples, adding that they had created an "underground sound that has seen them gain the utmost respect with almost all their releases."

 For Reggae Owes Me Money, the Ragga Twins wanted to prove to Unity "what they could have had," and hence applied an energy and enthusiasm unseen in their Unity work.
 Flinty Badman recalled: "Back when we started as Ragga Twins it had to work... otherwise people would say, ‘Well, if reggae owes you money why did you leave in the first place?'."
+Shut Up & Dance produced the record, on which the aforementioned singles appear.
+Indeed, prior to production commencing, half of the material on the album already existed, having been issued as singles and B-sides; the remaining half was recorded over three days at Von's Studio in North London.
+According to Sherman, the quick work rate contributed to the overall raw sound of the album, which conjures up "the atmospherics of a dark little club, sweat pouring and the walls dripping, the crowd rocking to the soundtrack that the Ragga's let loose".